ZaraTaza/London-Vs-The-Rest/README.md

 The data was cleaned and analysed in Python to examine and compare economic trends amongst UK regions from 2008 to 2023.
 With the common rhetoric that London is pulling away from the rest of the UK, this project explores whether other UK regions were able to recover from the 2008 financial crash, and examines how far the economic gap between London and the rest has widened or narrowed since.

+It should be noted that figures are presented in nominal (current price) terms, as published by the ONS, and are not adjusted for inflation.
+As a result, some of the growth recorded in later periods particularly 2019–2023, which includes a period of high UK inflation, reflects rising prices as well as genuine economic change.

 Regional GVA (output) and GDHI (income) per head were each indexed to 2008 = 100 to allow fair comparison of growth across regions with different starting levels.
 Compound Annual Growth Rate (CAGR) was calculated across three sub-periods (2008 – 2016, 2016 – 2019 and 2019 – 2023) to identify when divergence occurred.
 CAGR was used rather than simple percentage change because the three periods are of different lengths (8, 3 and 4 years).
 CAGR expresses growth as an equivalent constant annual rate, allowing periods of different lengths to be fairly compared.
 The first sub-period (2008 - 2016) was used to showcase the years with direct impact of the 2008 financial crash; the second sub-period (2016 - 2019) highlighted events such as Brexit and constant changes in government; and the third sub-period (2019 - 2023) is the most recent time frame, captured the pandemic years and the recovery years that followed.
 Dividing these time frames as such allows us to isolate periods for comparison.

 Visualisations were created using Python and are presented throughout this report.

-The following codes can be found here:
+The following code can be found here:

 [GVA](https://github.com/ZaraTaza/London-Vs-The-Rest/blob/main/code/GVA.py)